The Cuban Adjustment Act provides a unique pathway for Cuban nationals facing removal proceedings.

 Application Process

-The application process under the Cuban Adjustment Act is a multi-step procedure that requires careful attention to detail.
-The first crucial step is filing Form I-485, which is the Application to Register Permanent Residence or Adjust Status.
-This form is essential for individuals seeking to transition from a temporary status to that of a lawful permanent resident in the United States.
+The application process under the Cuban Adjustment Act is a detailed, multi-step procedure that demands meticulous attention to legal requirements and documentation.
+The initial and most critical step involves filing Form I-485, officially known as the Application to Register Permanent Residence or Adjust Status.
+This form serves as the gateway for eligible Cuban nationals seeking to transition from temporary or parole status to lawful permanent residency in the United States.
+Successfully submitting Form I-485 is essential, as it triggers the formal review of the applicantโs eligibility under the Act.

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.